dbus-cxx/dbus-cxx/doc/90-xml2cpp.md

 #endif /* ORG_FREEDESKTOP_AVAHI_SERVICEBROWSERINTERFACE_H */
 ~~~

-And finally, the pure virtual class that must be implemented in order to have methods that are called over the DBus:
+And finally, the pure virtual class that must be implemented in order to have methods that are called over the %DBus:

 ~~~{.cpp}
 #ifndef ORG_FREEDESKTOP_AVAHI_SERVICEBROWSER_H